-Erin joined Forward Together in April 2016 as the Communications Director working from Brooklyn, New York.
+Erin joined Forward Together as the Communications Director working from Brooklyn, New York.
 As the Communications Director, Erin develops strategies to spread Forward Together’s message of empowering families with the rights, recognition and resources they need to thrive.
 She oversees all aspects of the organization’s communications and is the first point of contact for media inquiries.

 Erin comes to Forward Together from the labor movement where she worked as a communicator for 1199SEIU.
 As a seasoned communications strategist, she has lead communications campaigns to win paid sick days and living wage legislation, secure affordable housing, keep hospitals open, secure strong union contracts, and provide medical relief in Haiti.
 Erin has previous experience as an organizer working to build union and community coalitions in the Bronx and Newark, organize tenants at the University of California-San Diego and as an educator fighting for access to higher education and the retention of underrepresented students.
 She is also a communications trainer with degrees in advertising and communications and several years of teaching experience.

 When not nerding out on the latest trends in communications strategy, you can find her on the dance floor or roaming the streets of New York with her camera.